quantcert/quantcert.github.io/Magma-contextuality/README.md

 ## About

-The code has been developed to study contextuality in quantum geometries generated with symplectic polar spaces in correspondence with the Pauli group.
+The code has been developed to study quantum geometries generated with symplectic polar spaces in correspondence with the Pauli group.
+In particular, contextuality for the article [[dJG+21]](#dJG21) and subspaces structures for the article  [[SdHG21]](#SdHG21).
 The language chosen was [Magma](http://magma.maths.usyd.edu.au) since it is a well-established language for theoretical mathematics.
 See file [INSTALL.md](INSTALL.md) for its installation and execution.

-This code was used to obtain the results presented in the article [[dJG+21]](#dJG21), this article will also help the user to understand the various mathematical notions used in the code.
+Both articles are closely related to the content of the program files.

 ## Installation